Duration: Less than an hour

 Price: £25 (discounts apply, see opposite)

-Our Manual Handling Awareness course identifies the risks, causes and consequences of poor handling techniques and the best practice you need to follow to help prevent injury to yourself and others.
-This entertaining short course ensures your compliance with the Manual Handling Operations Regulations 1992 and the Health and Safety at Work Act 1974.
+This Manual Handling Awareness course identifies the risks, causes and consequences of poor handling techniques.
+It looks at the best practice you need to follow to help prevent injury to yourself and others.

 Pretty much everyone!